j6k4m8/en600.468-final/report/report.md

 You will need XMLRPC-C, which is available on SourceForge.
 To download this, you can use the `install-xmlrpc.sh` script.<sup id="r-xmlrpc">[1](f-xmlrpc)</sup>

+### Test Data Download and Configuration
+Use the `scripts/tests/test-model.sh` script to download and untar some demo data.

-### `mosesserver` and `casmacat` Installation
+### `casmacat` Installation
 After xmlrpc-c has been installed and configured, mosesserver should operate out of the box.
 The next step is to install and configure [casmacat](https://github.com/casmacat/moses-mt-server/tree/master/python_server).

-### Test Data Download and Configuration
-Use the `scripts/tests/test-model.sh` script to download and untar some demo data.

-### Installing casmacat
 I use casmacat as a go-between between mosesserver and the JSON interface that Goshen accesses.
 Install casmacat with `scripts/install/install-casmacat.sh`.
+(You can also manually clone this repository.)

+Note that pip is installed in this step, which is then used to install cherrypy, Levenshtein, and other required libraries.

+casmacat can then be run with `run/runserver-casmacat.sh`.

 ### The Whole Enchilada
 If you want to have a good day instead of a bad day (e.g. me installing everything on 14.04 a few weeks ago), run `the-whole-enchilada.sh` from the root of the scripts directory.
 I can guarantee with 0.4% confidence that this will work for you right out of the box.